 - Contribute to the public debate by disseminating cutting-edge research on Muslims in Europe and the U.S.

-- Training: The GSAS Student Workshop is a project focused on Islam in the West that provides research support to students engaged in studying Muslims in America and Europe as well as other contemporary trends within Islam.
-Activities for 2005-6 included the first Islam in the West Student Conference was held in 2005–06.
+- Training: The GSAS Student Workshop, focused on Islam in the West, provided research support to students engaged in studying Muslims in America and Europe as well as other contemporary trends within Islam.
+The first Islam in the West Student Conference was held in 2005–06.

 - Developing a Questionnaire for a National Survey on Muslims in America: Two meetings have been held at the Center for Middle Eastern Studies with partners from Universities and Institutions around the country, including Fred Kniss and Marcia Hermansen from Loyola University in Chicago, Ivan Light and Parvin Shahlapour from UCLA, as well as Mohamed Younis from Gallup and Greg Smith from Pew Research Center.
 Preparations are being made for the implementation of the study in the near future.

-- Groundbreaking publications - print & new media: The Islam in the West Program has produced a major resource for increasing understanding of American Muslims in the Encyclopedia of Islam in America.
-This two-volume encyclopedia was published in September 2007 by Greenwood Press.
-It contains the work of more than 30 contributors from across the country, providing readers with information on the religious, political, and cultural life of Muslims in the U.S. Also, an article by Islam in the West's director, Jocelyne Cesari, entitled Securitisation of Islam in Europe, was recently published.
+- Encyclopedia of Islam in America: The Islam in the West Program produced a major resource for increasing understanding of American Muslims in the Encyclopedia of Islam in America, a two-volume encyclopedia published in September 2007 by Greenwood Press.
+It contains the work of more than 30 contributors from across the country, providing readers with information on the religious, political, and cultural life of Muslims in the U.S.

 - The Islamopedia Initiative: Web-Based Resources on Contemporary Islamic Thinking: One of the principle projects of the Islam in the West Program is the development of Islamopedia Online, a comprehensive, web-based, interactive collection of diverse discourses on the Islamic tradition.
-The main goal of this initiative is to develop a comprehensive resource that gathers in one place the current databases, interpretations, and controversies concerning Islamic religious tradition in Muslim and non-Muslim societies.
-The overall goal of Islamopedia is to contribute to a better dialogue/understanding between Islam and the West by providing non-biased information, promoting knowledge of the vast diversity of opinions within the Islamic tradition and to develop collaborations between Muslim intellectuals and scholars and students across cultures and languages.
+This initiative aims to develop a comprehensive resource that gathers in one place the current databases, interpretations, and controversies concerning Islamic religious tradition in Muslim and non-Muslim societies.
+The overall goal of Islamopedia is to contribute to better dialogue and understanding between Islam and the West by providing non-biased information, promoting knowledge of the vast diversity of opinions within the Islamic tradition and to develop collaborations between Muslim intellectuals and scholars and students across cultures and languages.

-- Dissemination: The Islam in the West Seminar Series brings leading scholars in the field to share their work with faculty and students, and to educate the broader public on contemporary Islam and Muslims in Europe, the United States and the Muslim world at large.
-It runs for eight sessions per year.
-Discussion topics include: adaptation of Islamic tradition to secularism, transnational links of Muslims in the West, consequences of 9/11 on integration of Islam within Western societies.
+- Dissemination: The Islam in the West Seminar Series brought leading scholars in the field to share their work with faculty and students, and to educate the broader public on contemporary Islam and Muslims in Europe, the United States, and the Muslim world at large.
+Discussion topics included: adaptation of Islamic tradition to secularism, transnational links of Muslims in the West, consequences of 9/11 on integration of Islam within Western societies.